 Moss is one of those weird, old plants that you can tell comes from a different time.
 The fossil record for moss isn’t all that expansive because of their fragility, but there is evidence that they were around at least four hundred million years ago, and could have evolved long before then.
 They are unique in that they reproduce with spores, sort of like a fungus (though they aren’t closely related).
 They also don’t have a vascular system, which separates them from most other plant life.

 I associate moss with the swamps of my childhood in Northern Minnesota.
 There are places where moss covers every surface, sometimes many feet thick, in the peat bogs.
 Moss can be useful stuff.
 My parents store fresh carrots over the winter in a sphagnum lined cellar.
 It can also be used, in the form of peat, for a fuel—though that is pretty rare these days in the Western world.
 For most of us, moss is just that green fuzz that tends to grow on things after a while.
-When it grows in our lawns, on concrete, or on roof shingles, it can be quite destructive.
-When this occurs, we need to think about getting rid of it.
+When it grows in our lawns, on concrete, or on roof shingles, it can be destructive.
+When it starts destroying things, we need to think about getting rid of moss.

 Different Kinds of Moss

 Mosses are a pretty cool division of plants, also known as Bryophyta, which has only eight classes covering over 12,000 species.
 One of those species (Andreaeobryum macrosporum) is so rare and genetically isolated, that it is classified as its own genus, family, order, and class.
 One of the most problematic plants bearing the name are actually not a moss.
 Spanish moss (Tillandsia usneoides) is a flowering plant that grows in the limbs of trees in the Southeastern United States.
 The plant can damage the trees with its added weight and wind resistance and its propensity for blocking out the light a tree needs to absorb.